Trachette Jackson: Awards and recognition

 She was awarded a Sloan Research Fellowship in 2003, becoming the second African-American woman after Kathleen Adebola Okikiolu to become a Sloan Fellow in mathematics.
-She won a James S. McDonnell 21st Century Scientist Grant in 2005, and won the Blackwell-Tapia Prize in 2010.
-In 2017, she was selected as a fellow of the Association for Women in Mathematics in the inaugural class.
+She won a James S. McDonnell 21st Century Scientist Grant in 2005, the Etta Z. Falconer award in 2006, and the Blackwell-Tapia Prize in 2010.
+In 2006, In 2017, she was selected as a fellow of the Association for Women in Mathematics in the inaugural class.
 Jackson's work also earned her recognition by Mathematically Gifted & Black as a Black History Month 2017 Honoree.
 She was named a SIAM Fellow in the 2021 class of fellows, "for innovative contributions to mathematical modeling in cancer biology and for the advancement of underrepresented minorities in science".
 In 2021, she was awarded the University Diversity and Social Transformation Professorship at the University of Michigan, in recognition of her "extraordinary commitment to increasing opportunities for girls, women, and underrepresented minority students in STEM, through her teaching and leadership."